unicode-org/cldr/ldml/tr35-general.md

 For duration, there are special units such as `<unit type="duration-year-person">` and `<unit type="duration-year-week">` for indicating the age of a person, which requires special forms in some languages.
 For example, in "zh", references to a person being 3 days old or 30 years old would use the forms “他3天大” and “他30岁” respectively.

 <a name="compoundUnitPattern"></a><a name="perUnitPatterns"></a>
-### 6.4 <a name="compound-units" href="#compound-units">Compound Units</a>
+### <a name="compound-units" href="#compound-units">Compound Units</a>

 A common combination of units is X per Y, such as _miles per hour_ or _liters per second_ or _kilowatt-hours_.

 There are different types of structure used to build the localized name of compound units.
-All of these follow the inheritance specified in [Part 1, Section 4.1.2 Lateral Inheritance](tr35.md#Lateral_Inheritance).
+All of these follow the inheritance specified in [Part 1, Lateral Inheritance](tr35.md#Lateral_Inheritance).

 **Prefixes** are for powers of 10 and powers of 1024 (the latter only used with digital units of measure).
 These are invariant for case, gender, or plural (though those could be added in the future if needed by a language).